glencoesoftware/bioformats2raw/README.md

 Prevents the input file's OME-XML metadata from being saved.
 There will no longer be an `OME` directory under the top-level output directory.

+#### --no-original-metadata

+Prevents `OriginalMetadata` annotations from being written to `OME/METADATA.ome.xml`.
+This can reduce the size of the OME-XML, and as discussed in [#250](https://github.com/glencoesoftware/bioformats2raw/issues/250), is one way to guard against unwanted experimental metadata being included in the conversion.

 #### --no-root-group

 By default, a Zarr group (`.zgroup` file) is written in the top-level output directory.